You must be 18 or older, or a currently enrolled NC State student, and have health insurance to take classes at the Crafts Center.

 Black and White Photography

 An introductory darkroom class.
 Capture light and motion on film using SLR cameras.
 Bring your own camera or use a Crafts Center loaner.
-Students will process their exposed film and spend the remainder of this class camped out in the dark room exploring the traditional B & W printing process.
+Process exposed film and spend the remainder of this class camped out in the darkroom exploring the traditional black and white printing process.
 Class fee includes film, photographic paper and other supplies used during class.
 Visit Katy’s website at katyswalls.tumblr.com.